Jenna Fischer: Personal life

 After Fischer moved to Los Angeles, her childhood friend Sean Gunn helped her get a part in a showcase and then introduced her to his brother, filmmaker James Gunn.
 That small part in a showcase led to Fischer getting her first manager.
 She and James Gunn married in October 2000.
 They announced their separation in September 2007, and divorced in 2008.
 In 2010, Fischer helped Gunn cast Rainn Wilson, her The Office co-star, in Gunn's film Super.

 In June 2009, Fischer's engagement to filmmaker Lee Kirk was announced.
-The two met and fell in love on the set of The Giant Mechanical Man, a film written and directed by Kirk, which premiered at the Tribeca Film Festival in April 2012; Fischer told Vulture: "I attached myself as producer and actor to the movie.
+The two met and fell in love on the set of The Giant Mechanical Man, a film written and directed by Kirk, which premiered at the Tribeca Film Festival in April 2012.

+Fischer told Vulture: "I attached myself as producer and actor to the movie.
 Then, for the next six or eight months or so, Lee was writing the movie, and he would turn in different drafts, and I would give him my thoughts.
 Very slowly, over those months, our meetings started turning into dates.
 I was hesitant to tell him that I was developing feelings for him because this is my first producing job.
 I wanted to be professional!
 And here I am, falling in love with the writer".
-They married in July 2010; the wedding ceremony was officiated by their friend Jeff Probst, whom they met at a Primetime Emmy Awards party.
-Fischer and Kirk announced her pregnancy with their first child in May 2011; the pregnancy coincided with her character's second pregnancy on The Offices eighth season.
+They married in July 2010.
+The wedding ceremony was officiated by their friend Jeff Probst, whom they met at a Primetime Emmy Awards party.

+Fischer and Kirk announced her pregnancy with their first child in May 2011.
+The pregnancy coincided with her character's second pregnancy on The Offices eighth season.
 In September 2011, Fischer gave birth to their son.
 In May 2014, she gave birth to their second child, a daughter.
-Furthermore, during the engagement, Kirk made a cameo on The Office in the season six episode "The Delivery" as Clark, the male lactation consultant who examines Fischer's character, in March 2010.
+During the engagement, Kirk made a cameo on The Office in the season six episode "The Delivery" as Clark, the male lactation consultant who examines Fischer's character, in March 2010.

 Fischer is passionate about animal welfare, and is involved with the Los Angeles organizations Kitten Rescue and Rescue Rover.
 Before The Office, she did three years of hands-on rescue work for the two groups.
 She also regularly fosters cats and hosted Kitten Rescue's annual Fur Ball Gala in 2008, 2009, and 2010.

 In October 2024, Fischer revealed she had been diagnosed with breast cancer a year earlier, but she was cancer-free after twelve rounds of chemotherapy, and three weeks of radiation therapy and lumpectomy.
-She also revealed that Angela Kinsey, her Office Ladies co-host, "protected" and "advocated" for her during their podcast recordings.
+She also said that Angela Kinsey, her Office Ladies co-host, "protected" and "advocated" for her during their podcast recordings.